Operation Kilpapurjehdus

-Operation Kilpapurjehdus ("Regatta") was the covername for the militarization of the Åland islands.
+Operation Kilpapurjehdus ("Regatta") was the covername for the militarization of the Åland islands during World War II.
 The operation took place on June 22, 1941, and in this way, Finland strived to prevent Soviet landings in the area.

 The Åland islands had been demilitarized since 1921, through a League of Nations decree, which outlawed any military personnel or material on the islands.
 After the end of the Winter War, the Soviet Union controlled both the Hanko Peninsula and Estonia and the Finnish leadership feared that the Soviets were planning a landing in the demilitarized area.
 The Finnish militarization plan was ready by April and they started to move troops towards the coast between Turku and Pori according to the plan.

 The Navy HQ gave its own order for execution of the operation June 20, during daytime on 21 June 1941 Finnish warships had already relocated to the area of Nagu and Korpo, and were followed by transports with troops in the evening.
 Although during the night they stopped on the border of the territorial waters to await confirmation of the German attack on the USSR, and after it was received at 4:30 the movement continued.